-When you also have Access installed, then you can also use that to directly import the contacts into an Access database which is also supported as a source for a Mail Merge.
-Optionally, you can export that data from Access to a csv- or xls-file.
+When you also have Access installed, then you can use that instead to directly import the contacts into an Access database which is also supported as a source for a Mail Merge.
+Optionally, you can export that data from Access to a csv- or xlsx-file.

 - Open your Address Book (keyboard shortcut: CTRL+SHIFT+B)